Using Large Language Models for Hyperparameter Optimization: Related Work

 \section{Related Work}

 \paragraph{Hyperparameter Optimization (HPO).} Finding the optimal hyperparameter settings is crucial to achieving strong performance in machine learning \citep{bergstra2012random,snoek2012practical}.
 We refer readers to \citet{feurer2019hyperparameter} and \citet{bischl2023hyperparameter} for a general introduction to HPO.
 Initial research mainly explored model-free techniques such as grid and random search \citep{bergstra2012random}.
 More advanced methods leverage multi-fidelity optimization -- often by using that our optimization is an iterative process.
 For example, Hyperband \citep{li2017hyperband} and the Successive Halving \citep{jamieson2016non} introduced multi-armed bandit approaches to allow for the early stopping of less promising hyperparameter configurations.
-These methods are easy to parallelize and have shown promising results in practice, but are dependent on random processes and do not fully leverage the HPO structure.
+These methods are easy to parallelize and have shown promising results in practice, but they are dependent on random processes and do not fully leverage the HPO structure.

 Bayesian Optimization (BO) \citep{mockus1998application,hutter2011sequential,snoek2012practical,bergstra2013hyperopt,shahriari2015taking} builds a surrogate model from past function evaluations to choose promising future candidates.
-BO further models uncertainty, leveraged by optimizing an acquisition function instead of the loss directly.
+Bayesian optimization further models uncertainty, leveraged by optimizing an acquisition function instead of the loss directly.
 Since the initial successes of BO in optimizing hyperparameters, numerous tools have been developed to optimize the pipeline for improved efficiency and adaptability \citep{bakshy2018ae,kandasamy2020tuning,balandat2020botorch,lindauer2022smac3}.
-However, BO requires building an inductive bias in conditional probability, is heavily influenced by the choice of surrogate model parameters \citep{lindauer2019towards}, and, importantly, faces scalability problems with an increase in the number of hyperparameters being tuned or the number of past function evaluations.
-Gradient or conditioning-based methods \citep{maclaurin2015gradient,franceschi2017forward,lorraine2018stochastic,mackay2019self,bae2020delta,lorraine2020optimizing,raghu2021meta,bae2022multi} present a more scalable and efficient solution for HPO.
-Nevertheless, they are often challenging to implement, require the objective to be differentiable, and must be deployed in the same location as the underlying model, which makes them less appealing as general HPO solvers.
-A related approach is OptFormer \citep{chen2022towards}, which finetunes Transformers on a large offline dataset to transfer learn a surrogate used for gradient-based HPO.
+However, Bayesian optimization is heavily influenced by the choice of surrogate model parameters \citep{lindauer2019towards}, and faces scalability problems with an increased hyperparameter number being tuned or the number of past function evaluations.
+We show in our experiments that LLMs can exceed the performance of BO in the initial phase of tuning hyperparameters and the potential benefit of adopting a hybrid strategy of two algorithms.